-The Military Science program is divided into the basic course and the advanced course.
-The basic course normally coincides with the student's first two years of college.
-The purpose of the basic course is threefold: to give the student sufficient information to decide whether to continue in the advanced course, to develop certain military skills, and to allow the instructors an opportunity to evaluate the student's potential to become an officer.
+The Army ROTC Military Science program consists of two levels each composed of two years of curriculum.
+The first level is the ROTC basic course and the second level is the ROTC advanced course.
+The basic course typically coincides with the student's first two years of college.
+The purpose of the basic course is to develop military skills and to allow the instructors an opportunity to evaluate the student's potential to become an officer.
 In total, the basic course consists of four or five Military Science courses and weekly attendance at Leadership Laboratories each term the cadet is in school.
-Except for scholarship Cadets, no military obligation is incurred by students participating in these courses.
-Basic course credit may be granted to students who successfully complete a five-week Cadet Initial Entry Training course at Fort Knox, Kentucky, between the sophomore and junior years.
-Prior Service Solders who have completed Basic Training also receive credit for the basic course.
-The advanced course, taken during a student's junior and senior years, is designed to prepare students for commissioned service.
-The first year of instruction (first two years for co-op students) is directed toward preparing students for the Advanced Camp at Fort Knox, Kentucky.
-The final year of instruction is devoted to prepare students to be commissioned officers.
+Except for scholarship Cadets, students participating in these courses incur no military obligation.
+Basic course credit may be granted to students who successfully complete a Basic Cadet Training course occurs at Fort Knox, Kentucky, between their sophomore and junior years.
+Prior service cadets who have completed Basic Training also receive credit for the basic course.
+The advanced course, taken during a student's junior and senior years, prepares students for commissioned service.
+The first year of instruction prepares students for the Advanced Camp at Fort Knox, Kentucky.
+The final year of instruction prepares students to be commissioned officers.

-To be admitted to the advanced course, a student must have credit for the two-year basic course, volunteer, be selected by the professor of military science, and successfully complete the required screening and physical tests.
+To enroll in the advanced course, a student must have credit for the two-year basic course, volunteer, or selected by the Professor of Military Science, and successfully complete the required screening and physical tests.

-Enlisted Army Reservists and National Guardsmen may apply for the Simultaneous Membership Program, which permits them to serve as officer trainees with their units and receive commissions upon completion of the ROTC advanced course.
+Enlisted Army Reservists and National Guard members may apply for the Simultaneous Membership Program, which permits them to serve as officer trainees with their units and receive commissions upon completion of the ROTC advanced course.